jekyll/jekyll/docs/_docs/layouts.md

 description: placeholder
 permalink: /docs/layouts/
 ---
 Layouts are templates that wrap around your content.
-It allows you to have the source code for your template in one place so you don't have to repeat things like your navigation and footer on every page.
+They allow you to have the source code for your template in one place so you don't have to repeat things like your navigation and footer on every page.